One-dimensional learning: time to say goodbye to online teaching

 Put simply, the central problem of online teaching is that it estranges students from the educational community they are a part of.
 The lecturer on a screen is hardly there, and combined with a bad connection and buffering, the hour session begins to resemble having a bad TV signal - in the end one tunes out.
 By muting yourself, turning off the camera, not leaving your room, there is the sensation that the lecture, the course, and the university itself do not actually exist.
 Online learning does away with the theatrics of teaching, of someone being there, on a stage, being questioned by the crowd, to draw the gaze away from a Facebook feed of non-events and engage in a dialogue.
 Having to get up and leave the house allows for the recognition that the world exists outside the solipsistic echo chamber of the four walls of your room.

 Fundamentally, online learning is a banal, boring response to the most boring disaster of our living memory.
-A friend of mine put it well when she said she didn’t bother watching lecture recordings because it was too much like watching YouTube videos.
+A friend of mine put it well when she said that she didn’t bother watching lecture recordings because it was too much like watching YouTube videos.
 We cannot therefore be surprised at a lacklustre approach many students have taken to online tutorials.
 Students used to question the point of their degree prior to the pandemic; with a recorded video talking at no one in particular, the whole purpose of an education at £9,250 a year looks almost farcical.